 Conclusion

-In this tutorial, you have installed Kubectl on your local machine and configured it to interact with the Vultr Kubernetes engine.
-Then, you learned how to use Kubectl to manage resources, scale applications, check status, and view logs in a Kubernetes cluster.
-Using Kubectl effectively is an essential skill for system administrators working with the Kubernetes cluster.
+In this guide, you have installed kubectl on your local machine and configured it to interact with the Vultr Kubernetes engine.
+Then, you learned how to use kubectl to manage resources, scale applications, check status, and view logs in a Kubernetes cluster.
+Using kubectl effectively is essential for system administrators working with the Kubernetes cluster.